 I’m especially interested in all music with a twist, defying genres and crossing borders.
 My musical heroes always seem to be people that cross genres and synergize different things.
-People like Bill Laswell (who created beautiful ambient, as well as beautiful funk, as well as beautiful world music, as wel as (not so beautiful) jazz-core), Nils Petter Molvaer (combining jazz with dance and ambient), Brian Eno, Adrian Sherwood, just to name a few.
+People like Bill Laswell (who created beautiful ambient, as well as beautiful funk, as well as beautiful world music, as well as (not so beautiful) jazz-core), Nils Petter Molvaer (combining jazz with dance and ambient), Brian Eno, Adrian Sherwood, just to name a few.

-Late 2009, Folio was cancelled, together with some other experimental radio shows – thus eliminating almost all experimental music from dutch national radio.
+Late 2009, Folio was cancelled, together with some other experimental radio shows – thus eliminating almost all experimental music from Dutch national radio.